Cooking breakfast for others can be tough sometimes.

-You can whip these up in less than 40 minutes, so it’s the perfect recipe for making fresh in the morning.
+You can whip these up in less than 40 minutes, so it’s the perfect recipe for making fresh in the morning spread with butter or lemon curd.
 But you can easily make them the day before on days when you know you won’t have the time to spare.
 Simply pop them in the microwave for 15 seconds or so to warm up slightly, or reheat them in the toaster oven to recreate that just-baked experience.Print

 Start the day off right with our gluten-free honey lemon muffins.
 They’re moist and light, sweet with a slight tang to each bite.

 - 3/4 cup brown rice flour

 - 3/4 cup sweet sorghum flour

 - 1 tsp xanthan gum

 - 1/2 cup coconut sugar or granulated sugar

 - 1/2 cup coconut oil, melted

 - 1 large egg (or substitute flax egg)

 - 1/4 cup plus 2 Tbsp lemon juice, divided